I know, that title is bold. Let me explain –

-- Optional: use Saozn seasoning instead of salt.
+- Optional: use Sazon seasoning instead of salt.

-- Sofrito is a vegetable base ingredient that’s popular in Latin-Carribbean cultures.
+- Sofrito is a vegetable base ingredient that’s popular in Latin-Caribbean cultures.

 Not sure what sofrito is?
 Check out the notes above the recipe, or click on the hyperlinked “sofrito” listed in ingredients in this recipe.